0x4337/0x4337/README.md

 ## 🚀 About Me

-I'm a `Full-Stack Web Developer`, passionate about `Web3, trading, blockchain tech, swiss mountains`.
+I'm a `Full-Stack Web Developer`, passionate about `web3, trading, blockchain tech, mountains...`.

 ---